What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 Keep in mind that the cost of R-22 continues to rise as supplies dwindle, and it may be more cost-effective to replace your outdated unit rather than continue paying for increasingly expensive refrigerant.

-Do I Need to Upgrade My System to the new A2L refrigerant?
+Do I need to Upgrade My System to the new A2L refrigerant?

 Not necessarily.
 If your AC system is running efficiently on R-410A and does not require significant repairs, you do not need to upgrade to a system using the new A2L refrigerant.